Cryptocurrency Internet Computer Decreases More Than 4% Within 24 hours | Benzinga

 Cryptocurrency Internet Computer Decreases More Than 4% Within 24 hours

-Over the past 24 hours, Internet Computer’s (CRYPTO: ICP) price has fallen 4.16% to $34.2.
-This is opposite to its positive trend over the past week where it has experienced a 14.0% gain, moving from $30.06 to its current price.
+Over the past 24 hours, Internet Computer’s (CRYPTO: ICP) price has fallen 4.39% to $27.19.
+This continues its negative trend over the past week where it has experienced a 21.0% loss, moving from $34.62 to its current price.

 The chart below compares the price movement and volatility for Internet Computer over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are bollinger bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-The trading volume for the coin has tumbled 63.0% over the past week while the circulating supply of the coin has risen 1.39%.
-This brings the circulating supply to 198.39 million, which makes up an estimated 42.28% of its max supply of 469.21 million.
-According to our data, the current market cap ranking for ICP is #31 at 6.78 billion.
+The trading volume for the coin has decreased 51.0% over the past week, while the overall circulating supply of the coin has increased 1.05% to over 198.62 million.
+This puts its current circulating supply at an estimated 42.33% of its max supply, which is 469.21 million.
+The current market cap ranking for ICP is #32 at 5.40 billion.

 Where Can You Buy Internet Computer?